Mammes of Caesarea

-Saint Mammes of Caesarea (Mamas, Mammas, Mammet, Mema; Μάμας; Mammès; Mamante; Mamés; Mamede) was a child-martyr of the 3rd century, who was martyred at Caesarea.
+Saint Mammes of Caesarea (Mamas, Mammas, Mammet, Mema; Μάμας; Mammès; Mamante; Mamés; Mamede; ماما/ماماس) was a child-martyr of the 3rd century, who was martyred at Caesarea.
 His parents, Theodotus and Rufina, were also martyred.

 Life

 Saint Mammes and Duke Alexander, tapestry by Jean Cousin the Elder, ca. 1541.

 Born in prison to parents who had been jailed for being Christians, Mammes became an orphan when his parents were executed.
 After their death, Mammes was raised by a rich widow named Ammia, who died when Mammes was 15 years old.

 According to legend, Mammes was tortured for his faith by the governor of Caesarea and was then sent before the Roman Emperor Aurelian, who tortured him again.
 The Mammes legend states that an angel then liberated him and ordered him to hide on a mountain near Caesarea.

 Mammes was later thrown to the lions, but he managed to make the beasts docile by preaching to them.
 Afterward, a lion remained with him as a companion.
 Accompanied by the lion, he visited Duke Alexander, who sentenced him to death.
 He was struck in the stomach with a trident.
 Bleeding, Mammes dragged himself to a spot near a theater before his soul was carried into heaven by angels.